txt/ase19/syllabus.md

 - https://github.com/rshu/CSC791_Poster/blob/master/main.pdf
 - And more.
 See column M of http://tiny.cc/fss18give

-### Project Presentations
+### Project

+Big programming task (report to class due  November; written report due Dec 9 but feel free to submit early) on automated SE.

-Big project (due end November) on automated SE.
-Data mining and/or optimization and/or theorem proving.
+Topic: SE and (Data mining and/or optimization and/or theorem proving).

 - For project ideas, see https://arxiv.org/pdf/1812.01550.pdf